miwaonline/fdbtest/README.md

 }

 ```
-Items "id", "name", "author" and "description" are just for idenifying a test and may contain any suitable information.
+Items "id", "name", "author" and "description" are using just for idenifying a test and may contain any suitable information.
 Keep in mind, however, that in dir with results (if set) log files are created as "id".log.

 "data_files" can be used for fullfilling database with a test data.
 Their executing can also be skipped with an option -n (-no_test_data)

 "test_files" can be used for testing.
 If set, they are executed in given order and expected to be finished with status code 0.

-Files from both sections are running with firebird isql tool (you can also point out any particular binary through "-i" command line switch) if they have .sql extension and directly otherwise.
-That means that if you need to run some scripts during the test, you should have rights to execute them in the particular system.
+Files from both sections are running with firebird isql tool if they have .sql extension (you can also point out any particular binary through "-i" command line switch) and directly otherwise.
+This means that if you need to run some scripts during the test, you should have rights to execute them in your system.

 "test_statements" is the core of testing tool.
 They consists of unlimited number of sections with the following items